neos/doctools/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 	}

-Analog to the constructor injection example, a ``BarInterface`` compatible object is injected into the authentication object.
+Analog to the constructor injection example, a ``BarInterface`` compatible object is injected into the ``Foo`` object.
 In this case, however, the injection only takes place after the class has been instantiated and a possible constructor method has been called.
 The necessary configuration for the above example looks like this: